-l link to st trategy Operation and process Maximum opportunity Performance metrics Key changes to last approved policy ation Base salary To provide a market Reviewed by the Committee at least annually and assessed having regard to Company performance, individual responsibilities, inflation, as well as salary Base salary increases will be in applied in line with the outcome of the review.
+Maximum opportunity Performance metrics Key changes to last approved policy Base salary increases will be in applied in line with the outcome of the review.
 Individual and Company performances are considerations in setting base salary.
-No change. competitive salary which takes into account individual responsibilities and attracts and retains talent in the labour market in which the Executive Director levels in comparable organisations (particularly within the listed property sector) and taking account of salary policy and annual increases within the rest of the Group.
+No change.
 In the normal course of events, increases in the base salaries will not exceed the average increase for employees.
-Increases may be made above this level to take account of market alignment to around midmarket levels of comparable organisations (particularly within the listed property sector) and individual circumstances such as: is employed. increase in scope and responsibility; and/or to reflect the individual's development and performance in the role (e.g. for a new appointment where base salary may be increased over time rather than set directly at the level of the previous incumbent or market level).
+Increases may be made above this level to take account of market alignment to around mid-market levels of comparable organisations (particularly within the listed property sector) and individual circumstances such as: increase in scope and responsibility; and/or to reflect the individual's development and performance in the role (e.g. for a new appointment where base salary may be increased over time rather than set directly at the level of the previous incumbent or market level).
 The Committee is, however, mindful of the need to treat comparisons with caution to avoid an upward ratchet of remuneration levels.
-The salary maximum will be £650,000 (as increased by RPI from July 2017, currently c.£700,000).
-Benefits To provide costeffective benefits that are valued by the recipient and are appropriately competitive.
-Benefits principally comprise life insurance, health insurance, private healthcare subscriptions, travel expenses and membership subscriptions.
-A company car or company car allowance may be provided although it is not the Company's current practice to provide either to current Executive Directors.
-Other benefits may be introduced from time to time to ensure the benefits package is appropriately competitive and reflects individual circumstances.
-Benefits are reviewed annually and their value is not pensionable.
+The salary maximum will be £650,000 (as increased by RPI from July 2017, currently c. £874,600).
 Set at a level which the Committee considers: Not applicable.
-No change. or company car allowance may be provided although it is not the Company's current practice to provide either to current Executive Directors.
-Other benefits appropriately positioned against comparable roles in companies of a similar size and complexity (particularly within the listed property sector); and appropriately competitive and reflects individual circumstances.
-Benefits are provides a sufficient level of benefits based on the role or an individual's circumstances such as relocation.
+No change. is appropriately positioned against comparable roles in companies of a similar size and complexity (particularly within the listed property sector); and provides a sufficient level of benefits based on the role or an individual's circumstances such as relocation.
 Benefit values vary year on year depending on premiums and, therefore, the maximum value is the cost of the provision of these benefits.
 However, the aggregate value of contractual and non-contractual benefits received by each Executive Director (based on the value included in the individual's annual P11D tax calculation) shall not exceed £100,000 p.a. (with this maximum increasing annually at the rate of RPI from 1 April 2014).
-All Executive Directors receive a contribution to their personal pension plan and/ The contribution is a maximum of 20%.
+The current Executive Directors receive a contribution or cash equivalent equal to 15% of base salary which is aligned with the average rate for all employees.
+Any new Executive Directors that are recruited will receive a contribution at no more than the same level as the average all-employee rate (as at the date of recruitment).
+The contribution rate for Executive Directors may change in line with increases for employees generally.
 Not applicable.
-Contribution lev or receive a cash equivalent.
-This cash equivalent is not treated as salary for the purposes of determining bonus or incentive awards.
-The current Executive Directors as at 1 April 2020 receive a contribution or cash equivalent equal to 20% of base salary.
-The contribution level for the current Executive Directors will be aligned with the average rate for all employees, by the end of 2022.
-Any new Executive Directors that are recruited will receive a contribution at no more than the same level as the average all-employee rate (as at the date of recruitment). for all Executive Directors will be aligned with the average all-employee contribution rate b the end of 2022.
+Updated to reflect alignment of pension rates with employees generally.